MikeAirey/AIMike/memory-bank/systemPatterns.md

 - **Source Control**: All task completions require git commits with descriptive messages
 - **Phase Discipline**: When tasks have phases, each phase must be committed individually
 - **Commit Timeout**: If git commit takes >3 seconds, continue as though completed
+- **Status Verification**: Execute git status after each commit for verification